 - Turn your empty pumpkin into a planter

 - Create a Pumpkin Birdfeeder.
 Slice the top off a pumpkin to where there are no holes to make a bird feeder.
 Add some string so that the feeder can hang from a branch or plant hanger.
 Fill with birdseed to attract your favourite feathered friends.

 - If you don’t reuse your pumpkin, put it in your green top bin or home compost.

-- Next year try growing your own organic pumpkins in an allotment, a school, or a garden for an especially green Halloween!
+- Next year try growing your own organic pumpkins in an allotment or a garden for an especially green Halloween!

 A report has warned that Halloween costumes this year will create 2,000 tonnes of plastic waste.
 Help stop this from happening!

-- Hit the charity for ghoulish hand-me-downs or look for mix-and-match items that can make your perfect costume.
+- Hit the charity shop (observing distancing guidelines of course!) for pre-loved ghoulish clothes or look for mix-and-match items that can create your perfect costume.